lucidsoftware/lucid-programming-competition-2021/problems/MapShortcut/description.md

 ```

 ### Where
-N: number of steps in the map, where one step includes the direction, the angle to turn in degrees, and the number of paces to take forward
+* `N`: number of steps in the map, where one step includes the direction, the angle to turn in degrees, and the number of paces to take forward
-Direction: Left or Right
+* `Direction`: Left or Right
-Degrees: Number of degrees to turn in the given direction
+* `Degrees`: Number of degrees to turn in the given direction
-Paces: Number of paces to walk forward
+* `Paces`: Number of paces to walk forward

 ### Example:
 ```